Quiri/quiri.github.io/_posts/2016-01-12-mini-ai-app-using-tensorflow-and-shiny.md

   )
 {% endhighlight %}

+## Shiny App

 That's it!
 Here is a checklist to run the app without an error.

 - Make sure you have all the requirements installed
-- You have server.R and ui.R in the same folder
+- You have `server.R` and `ui.R` in the same folder
-- You corrently set PYTHONPATH and CLASSIFYIMAGEPATH
+- You corrently set `PYTHONPATH` and `CLASSIFYIMAGEPATH`
-- Optionally, change num_top_predictions in classify_image.py
+- Optionally, `change num_top_predictions` in `classify_image.py`
 - Upload images should be in jpg/jpeg format

-I was personally impressed with what machine finds in abstract paintings or modern art ;)
+I was personally impressed with what machine finds in abstract paintings or modern art &#128521;

 # Code
-The full codes are available from [here](https://github.com/yukiegosapporo/2016-01-12-mini-ai-app-using-tensorflow-and-shiny).
+The full codes are available on [github](https://github.com/yukiegosapporo/2016-01-12-mini-ai-app-using-tensorflow-and-shiny).